RESBI/Complex-number-library/README.md

 ### Thay are all in the comments, I described every functions.

 # I provided some demos.
+### One is a test file, which tested complex number operating functions.
 ### Another one is drawing a Mandelbrot set, it's "demo-mandelbrot.hs".
 ### How to run it?
 #### just "ghci demo-whichYouWantToRun.hs", and then run the "main" function.